hmothershed/hmothershed/README.md

 # 👋🏾 Hi, I'm Harmony!

 I'm a junior programmer analyst who is passionate about front-end web development and analytics.
-At the moment, I am currently teaching myself React and SQL to expand my expertise and contribute to more diverse projects.
-My goal is to continually grow, build confidence, and refine my skills through practical coding projects.
+At the moment, I am studying for an AWS Certified Developer Associate certificate, so I'm praying for the best 🤞🏾.
+But my ultimate goal is to continually grow, build confidence, and refine my skills through practical coding projects.

 <table>
   <tr>